When Strong Conviction Becomes a Cognitive Trap

 Limited Information Markets

-Distinguishing Conviction from Bias
+How to Distinguish Conviction from Bias

-Conviction and confirmation bias feel identical internally.
+Conviction and confirmation bias feel almost identical internally.

-The difference lies in structure, not emotion.
+The difference lies in structure.

 The Pre-Mortem Test

-Psychologist Gary Klein proposed the pre-mortem technique.
+Psychologist Gary Klein proposed the pre-mortem method.

 Ask: